 That means that the Traveller will visit 13 different areas, he starts from airport GDN, that belongs to the starting area.
 Then we are given the list of airports that are in every zone.
 For example, the second zone is named second and has two airports: WRO and DL1.

-After all the information regarding the areas and the airports we have the flight connections informations.
-In Table 3.1, few flights are displayed from I6 for illustrative purpose.
+After all the information regarding the areas and the airports, we have the flight connections informations.
+In Table 3.1, few flights are displayed from I6 for illustrative purposes.

 For every instance Ii, we know what connections exist between two airports for a specific day and the associated cost.
 There might be in some instances flights connections at day 0, this means these connections exist for every day of the journey at the same price.
-Furthermore, we could have same flight connections at a specific day but with different prices.
-We then have to consider only the more relevant connections i.e. the flight connection with the lowest fare.
+Furthermore, we could have the same flight connections at a specific day but with different prices.
+Futhermore, we have to consider solely the more relevant connections i.e. the flight connection with the lowest fare.

 3.2.2 General formulation